7 Proven Treatments for Plaque Psoriasis

 Topical treatments for plaque psoriasis

 Other topicals are available over-the-counter.
-Some contain salicylic acid or tar, which peel off the skin’s outer layer.
+Some contain salicylic acid, which helps remove the skin’s outer layer.
 Moisturizers are also effective as psoriasis tends to get worse when your skin is dry.
-Here is the best skin care routine for psoriasis, according to dermatologists.

 Phototherapy for plaque psoriasis